JessDellaRossa-SCP/CA_Manufacturing/README.md

 * Week 5: Research Shiny App
   * Make list of deliverables and goals to create them
 * Week 6: Finalize facilities list & overview of NAICS
-   ### Current Week 7
-* Week 7: Statistical analysis of sensitive ecosystems
+* Week 7:
   * Complete GitHub set up
   * Set up data folders
+   ### Current Week 8
-* Week 8: Map aquatic & terrestrial sensitive ecosystems, & facilities
+* Week 8: Statistical analysis of sensitive ecosystems
- * Finalize product categories and include them in Master Facility .csv
-* Week 9: Map disadvantaged communities
+* Week 9: Create static map with one other variable
+  * See if manipulation is possible
 * Week 10: Shiny App Exploration
   * Attend Tara's Presentation on 11/23
 * Week 11: Have some final Shiny to show